I am a Reader in Accounting and Accountability.

 I am a researcher and have presented papers at numerous research conferences both in the UK and overseas.

 I also try to remain engaged with the accountancy profession.
-My research has involved interviews with senior people in the profession and this has helped to keep up to date with current developments and issues.
+My research has involved interviews with senior people in the profession and this along with other research projects has helped me to keep up to date with current developments and issues.

 I currently have an impact support role for the School of Business and Law.